-Poisoning in childhood is frequently due to household cleaning products, medicines, vitamin supplements, plants, and cosmetics.
-Toddlers and preschoolers may be attracted to medicines and vitamins because they resemble candy; cleaning products may look like sweet beverages; cosmetics may smell like fruit or candy.
+Poisoning in childhood is frequently due to household cleaning products, medications, vitamin supplements, plants, and cosmetics.
+Toddlers and preschoolers may be attracted to medications and vitamins because they resemble candy; cleaning products may look like sweet beverages; cosmetics may smell like fruit or candy.
 Because young children explore the world by putting things in their mouths, poisoning is a serious risk.

 To keep your kids safe

-Keep all medicines, cleaning supplies, and cosmetics in a high, locked cabinet.
+Keep all medications, cleaning supplies, and cosmetics in a high, locked cabinet.